dberget/daveberget/content/posts/03-06-2018/index.md

 Next we'll create our new DeckChannel module, this will be what is handling any messages sent from the client.
 The first argument "room" in our join function is the topic, it matches with the channel we defined in our socket module, and also what we'll be initializing our channel connection to from React.
 All we need to do is return :ok, along with the socket info.

-The handle_in function takes an event command that is a string, "create_deck", and our deckstring value.
+handle_in/3 takes an event command that is a string, "create_deck", and our deckstring value.
 By letting us use pattern matching on the string, its easy to to have multiple handle_in functions that all perform different operations.
 Handle_in then calls create_deck/1 to save the deckstring to the DB.
 The client doesn't care since about the operation in this use case so we're just returning :noreply.

 ```elixir
 defmodule HearthdecksWeb.DeckChannel do